 Scott just came home with a sleek new sports car.
 Jeff is frustrated with his receding hairline and is thinking about getting a hairpiece.
 Sally is getting restless in her now 20-year long marriage and is wondering if life would be better and more fulfilling as a single woman.
 Each of these people may be exhibiting symptoms of a midlife crisis, but while you may know how to recognize one, you may not know how to deal with a midlife crisis and respond to it appropriately.

 What Is A Midlife Crisis?

-Midlife crisis hits most people as they reach the middle of their adult lives and seems to happen when the finally come to grips with their own mortality and that they have not experienced all in their lives that they think they could have.
-Sometimes a midlife crisis is triggered by physiological changes like hormonal drops or decreasing metabolism, or they may result from other transitions like the death of parents or coming to grips with a lack of career progress.
+Midlife crisis hits most people as they reach the middle of their adult lives and seems to happen when they finally come to grips with their own mortality and that they have not experienced all in their lives that they think they could have.
+Sometimes a midlife crisis is triggered by physiological changes like hormonal drops or decreasing metabolism, or it may result from other transitions like the death of parents or coming to grips with a lack of career progress.

 - A feeling of boredom with life; a sense that you are living the same day over and over again and you feel desperate for a change

 - A sense of dissatisfaction with your current spouse and desires to either leave your partner for someone younger and more exciting or to have an extramarital affair

 - A belief that you are getting older and that you want to look and feel younger, so you go about making changes that help you feel young and more attractive

 - A desire to spend money on something you would never want to do otherwise, like a new sports car, a motorcycle, or a home theater